jenniekibiri/Flutter-hello-world/Readme.md

 ![img](https://i.imgur.com/FCwOsIa.png).

- * Write the name of your project and  hit the enter key boom! 💥💣 We have our flutter boiler plate.
+ * Write the name of your project and  hit the enter key! 💥💣 We have our flutter first app running.
   * cd to the project you created
   * launch the app by the command ```flutter run.```

 🤗🎉🎉🎉🎉🎉 Great!! we  created  our first flutter app.